-Exclusion(s) means conditions, treatments or situations that are not covered by this policy, as listed in this policy document and/or the Membership Certificate.
+Exclusion(s) means conditions, treatments or situations that are not covered by this policy, as listed in this policy document and/or as specified in the Membership Certificate.

 General Practitioner means a Medical Practitioner vocationally registered in General Practice or who has general or provisional general registration and is practising in general practice.